nicolaei/master/docs/thesis/source/06_results.md

 Now we will be taking a deep dive into how the scans affected the clients.
 As discussed in [Measurement strategies], the clients measured both their latency and goodput to the access point they were connected to.
 This should give us a good overview of how the discovery methods affected the clients.
+No scanning was done from the clients during these trails.

 For all of these results, you'll see the latency and goodput measured whenever the link was avaliable.
 In adition you'll see a blue vertical line that represents